n4vrl0s3/Read-and-Write/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 License.
+See the [LICENSE](LICENSE) file for details.

 <hr><br>